GeorgiKostov/DisclosureArchive/docs/ARCHITECTURE.md

 summary for that document.
 It reads indexed native PDF text, OCR text, captions, and video metadata from `chunks`, selects readable source sentences, and returns a quick summary, the likely mysterious/UAP element, a detailed contents breakdown, page/chunk references, and a source-mix note.
+OCR-derived sentences go through display-only cleanup and a conservative noise gate before they can appear in these sections; the raw OCR cache and indexed chunks are not rewritten.

 ## Static Public Site Export